PRANITHABORIGAM/AtliQ-Sales-Finance-Report---Excel/README.md

 This project is focused on achieving the following key objectives:

 # Sales Report
-## 1.Customer Performance Report:
+## 1. Customer Performance Report:

 Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.
-## 2.Market Performance and Sales Targets Comparison:
+## 2. Market Performance and Sales Targets Comparison:

 Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.
 # Finance Report